macguirerintoul/v4.macguire.me/content/projects/mycredit.md

 import Blockquote from '~/components/Blockquote'

 <MagicVideo type="vimeo" path="305425536" />

-## My Contribution
-As the project manager, I ensured that the project's individual parts were being completed and were cohesive, and decided when to stop iterating and start polishing.
-As the content strategist, I wrote copy that was consistent with our three design principles: personal, clear, and hopeful.
-I also ensured that the credit-related content in MyCredit was beneficial and easy to understand, which I validated by conducting interviews and think-aloud testing with 9 participants.

 ## Problem
 Despite the importance of credit scores in personal finance, an estimated 56% of Canadians have never checked their credit score and 31% don't know how to improve their score.